zreese2023/temperature-stabilization-assignment/README.md

 ### Implementation details

 - Add some instructions on the `README.md` file on how to run your program.
 - Don't worry about killing Zombies.
 Let them be.
+You do not need to implement a multi-connection server.
+As a result, zoombies are unlikely to be an issue.
 - The simplest way to start the implementation is to use the sample source code from the following link: https://github.com/eraldoribeiro/tcp_client_server, or any example in which two processes exchange some message packaged as a C structure (i.e., `struct`).
 Given an example with two processes communicating via TCP sockets, you just need to extend the example to implement the solution of the assignment.

+:fire: ** A common question about the example code in the previous link is: **The example code seems to solve the assignment.
+What is left to be done?** The answer: Please, read the assignment description and the code to see identify the missing parts that need to be completed.

 ### What to submit